isispedott/isispedott/README.md

-### Hi there, my name is Isis Pedott and I'm learning HTML5, CSS3 and JavaScript 😀👩‍💻
+### Hi there, my name is Isis Pedott!
+Take a look at my HTML5, CSS3 and JavaScript projects! 😀👩‍💻

 <div align="center">
   <a href="https://github.com/isispedott">